NCIP/gdc-docs/docs/Encyclopedia/pages/Annotations_TCGA.md

 TCGA annotations contain important information about TCGA patients and samples needed for complete and accurate analysis and interpretation of TCGA data.
 The current general annotation types are: redaction, notification, CenterNotification, and observation.
-Redactions and notifications are made under Biospeciman Core Resource (BCR) authority.
+Redactions and notifications are made under Biospecimen Core Resource (BCR) authority.
 Each annotation is categorized using controlled vocabulary.

 An annotation has multiple components, described in the following table.